We are now booking tours! Please email firstname.lastname@example.org to schedule.

 • To ensure the safety of guides and guests, we are capping tours at ten participants.

 • We are not accepting cash payments at this time.
 We accept debit and credit card payments

 • Please keep a two-meter distance from the guide.

-• Due to COVID-19 there will be no interior stops on the tour and we are not able to provide washroom access.
+• Due to COVID-19 there will be no interior stops on the tour but accessible washrooms are available at Bijou Patio.